Ethan2541/Blockchain-for-Two-Round-Election/README.md

 ## Goal

-Blockchain Application : Two-Round election with single-member constituencies as part of an end-of-term assignment of the LU2IN006 course at _Sorbonne Université_.
+Blockchain Application : Two-Round election with single-member constituencies as part of an end-of-term assignment for the `LU2IN006` course at _Sorbonne Université_.

 ## Motive